 As you can see I specialise in capturing the female form – subtle, classical nudes in oil, charcoal, graphite and red chalk.

-Born in Henley, I spent most of my adult life in London, Hong Kong and Dublin.
+Born in Henley, I spent most of my adult life in London but also periods in Hong Kong and Dublin.
 I am now happily settled in Windsor.

-I abandoned a successful career in publishing at the age of 40 to follow my lifelong passion – drawing and painting (my mother was a very talented, yet untrained artist and an award-winning jeweller so art was always happening around me).
+I abandoned a successful career in publishing at the age of 40 to follow my lifelong passion.

-I trained at a leading art college in London and was then taught by Michael Clark, who knew Francis Bacon very well (and incidentally the only person to draw him in the flesh) – his wonderful tonal paintings and drawings left indelible marks on me and inspire me to this day.
+I trained at Heatherleys School of Art and was then taught by Michael Clark, who knew Francis Bacon very well (and incidentally the only person to draw him in the flesh) – his wonderful tonal paintings and drawings left indelible marks on me and inspire me to this day.